Cloud latency is a good reason to build data centres closer to customers.

-Spark Digital has just spent NZ$60 million building a data centre in Takanini, South Auckland.
+Spark Digital spent NZ$60 million building a data centre in Takanini, South Auckland.
 That puts it within spitting distance of New Zealand’s biggest market.
 According to Spark the Takanini data centre is part of a NZ$200 million investment in New Zealand cloud services.

 Rivals Datacom and Catalyst IT have both invested in New Zealand data centres.
 So have multinationals.
 In 2011 IBM opened an NZ$80 million facility in Auckland.
 Earlier this year IBM spent a further NZ$10 million bringing new managed cloud services to New Zealand.